Hoyasumii/avengers-endgame/README.md

 [Thor wakes up]

 THOR: Where to start?
 Umm...
 The Aether, first, is not a stone, someone called it a stone before.
 It's more of a... an angry sludge thing, so... someones gonna need to amend that.
 Here's an interesting story though, many years ago...
-My grandfather had to hide the stones from the Dar
+My grandfather had to hide the stones from the Dark